Project-Plex/Project-Plex.github.io/Information/The Sports Database - PlexSportScanner/readme.md

 > [!NOTE]
-> Please use: <a href="https://github.com/mmmmmtasty/SportScanner">Plex SportScanner</a> from mmmmmtasty!
+> Source: <a href="https://github.com/mmmmmtasty/SportScanner">Plex SportScanner</a> from mmmmmtasty!

 # Project Plex - The Sports Database - PlexSportScanner